nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.14 Setting the data save location : `savefile`

 Sets the save file location containing todo data.<br>
-If the file does not exist, the application will create the file in the file path automatically.<br>
+If the file does not exist, the application will create the file and the directories in the file path automatically.<br>
 Format: `savefile PATH_TO_FILE`

 > Changes the file save location to specified `PATH_TO_FILE`. <br>